ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   * If the nodelist is empty, the conversion result is `LogicalFalse`.

-Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion may be surprising and has therefore not been defined.
+Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion from `NodesType` to `ValueType` may be surprising and has therefore not been defined.
 A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by interspersing a function such as `value()` (see